mschottdorf/mschottdorf.github.io/_pages/team.md

 feature_row_left:
   - image_path: /assets/team/manuel.jpg
     title: "Manuel Schottdorf, Ph.D."
     excerpt: "Manuel is an Assistant Professor at the Department of Psychological and Brain Sciences.
 He studied physics and philosophy before completing a PhD at the Max Planck Institute for Dynamics and Self-Organization and the Max Planck Institute for Experimental Medicine in 2018.
 He then moved to the Princeton Neuroscience Institute to work with David Tank and Carlos Brody.
-Manuel has won numerous awards over the years, among them a Boehringer Ingelheim Fonds PhD Fellowship, an Otto Hahn medal of the Max Planck Society, and he currently holds a Burroughs Wellcome Fund's Career Award."
+Manuel has won numerous awards over the years, among them a Boehringer Ingelheim Fonds PhD Fellowship, an Otto Hahn medal of the Max Planck Society, and he currently holds a Burroughs Wellcome Fund's Career Award.[Manuel's CV](/assets/CV.pdf)"
-    url: "/assets/CV.pdf"
-    btn_label: "Manuel's CV"
-    btn_class: "btn--primary"
 feature_row:
   - image_path: /assets/team/picture1.jpg
     title: "Alice"